DataBiosphere/toil/docs/appendices/deploy.rst

 Toil Appliance
 --------------

-The term Toil Appliance refers to the Mesos Docker image that Toil uses to simulate the machines in the virtual mesos cluster.
+The term Toil Appliance refers to the ubuntu-based Docker image that Toil uses to simulate the machines in the virtual cluster.
 It's easily deployed, only needs Docker, and allows for workflows to be run in single-machine mode and for clusters of VMs to be provisioned.
 To specify a different image, see the Toil :ref:`envars` section.
 For more information on the Toil Appliance, see the :ref:`runningAWS` section.